Spotting the subject of legends, the common poorwill

 This little bird represents the biodiversity and hidden treasures we share in our beautiful Bay Area nature.

--”In 1804, Meriwether Lewis observed hibernating Common Poorwills in North Dakota during the Lewis and Clark Expedition.”-Wiki
+- “In 1804, Meriwether Lewis observed hibernating Common Poorwills in North Dakota during the Lewis and Clark Expedition.”

--”the Hopi word for the bird means “The Sleeping One”.-Wiki
+- “The Hopi word for the bird means “The Sleeping One”.

-“It is whispered that they linger and flutter around houses where death is approaching, hoping to catch the soul of the departed as it leaves” (“The Thing on the Doorstep and Other Weird Stories”, by H.P.
+- H.P.
+Lovecraft’s story “The Dunwich Horror” spread the belief that the Whip-poor-wills can sense impending death and will remain close to catch the departing soul as it leaves the body: “It is whispered that they linger and flutter around houses where death is approaching, hoping to catch the soul of the departed as it leaves.” (“The Thing on the Doorstep and Other Weird Stories”, by H.P.
 Lovecraft, S.T.
-Joshi.
-New York, Penguin Books, 2001)-Wiki
+Joshi, New York, Penguin Books, 2001)

 David Cruz is a San Francisco based wildlife photographer who has captured many stunning moments in Bay Area nature.